guardian/amigo/README.md

 ### Testing ansible scripts without runing amigo/packer

+*Warning: Multipass seems to struggle if running at the same time as the VPN.
+We recommend not running the VPN when using Multipass locally.*

 Amigo roles are simply Ansible scripts and can be run independently of Amigo itself.
 This is often a lot easier than running Amigo itself.